donghaoren/lscg-solver/README.md

 lscg-solver
 ====

 A linear least square solver using the [Conjugate Gradient](https://en.wikipedia.org/wiki/Conjugate_gradient_method) method.

+- Solve sparse linear least square problems.
+- Solve sparse constrained linear least square problems using a lagrange method.
+- Decompose dense matrices with full pivot LU to obtain solution and kernel (null space).
-Uses the Eigen library, and compiled as WebAssembly for performance.
+- Uses the Eigen library for sparse matrix computation and the conjugate gradient method.
+- Compiled into WebAssembly for performance.

 # Install